[This post was originally published on 23rd Nov 2020. It has been updated on 3rd June 2022]

 3. Personalized Messaging

 United By Blue has nailed the personalization element in this back-in-stock email.
 The tonality of the content makes it feels as if the brand is talking directly and exclusively to the recipient.
 By leveraging the right data insights from your CRM, you too can automate such customized emails that target the right segment of the audience.

 This email from Snowe taps into the good old story-telling techniques to build an engaging narrative.
 The images, use of soft blue hues, coupled with crisp content, make the products feel instantly aspirational, stirring in the recipient a desire to own them now that they’re available again.

 5. Create Urgency

 This UGG email creates a sense of urgency by announcing the availability of an out-of-stock product and adding a rider that it may sell out again soon.
 This sense of urgency can motivate a recipient to complete the purchase before the product flies off the shelves again.
 They’ve also added a giveaway and reward points to incentivize the sale.

-In this back-in-stock email, Firebox is not only playing up the hype of an already popular product but also smartly squeezing other relevant product recommendations that are likely to strike a chord with potential buyers.
+In this back-in-stock email, Orangewood Guitars is not only playing up the hype of an already popular product but also smartly squeezing other relevant product recommendations that are likely to strike a chord (see what we did there?) with potential buyers.
 It’s a great way to cross-sell or at the very least draw attention to your other offerings.

 7. Play it Up